Propofol (Diprivan) for sedation

 What are the side effects?

 Slower, shallower breathing is the most common side effect.
 Children are given oxygen because of this.
-Cardiac and blood pressure monitors are used for safety.
+Cardiac, respiratory and blood pressure monitors are used for safety.
 Some children may need breathing support with an oxygen bag and mask.
 Rarely, children need a breathing tube to help them through the procedure.

 Propofol may lower blood pressure.
 Your child's blood pressure will be monitored closely and IV fluids may be given before or during the procedure to help maintain normal blood pressure.